-- 4.34 Where we have concerns that a provider has contravened or is contravening their obligations, we have powers to open an investigation, to demand information, to issue an enforcement notification and, where appropriate, to impose a financial penalty that is proportionate to the contravention and not exceeding 5% of annual turnover or £250,000 (whichever is the greater amount).
-We will generally seek to work with providers to secure compliance, but this will not fetter our discretion to use our enforcement powers if we judge appropriate. - 4.35 Any investigation opened into compliance with these requirements would follow Ofcom's procedures for investigating breaches of rules. - 4.36 If, following investigation, Ofcom finds that an ODPS provider has seriously, deliberately, repeatedly or recklessly breached a relevant requirement Ofcom can consider the imposition of a statutory sanction.
-In such circumstances, we would follow Ofcom's procedures for the consideration of statutory sanctions in the context of ODPS.
+- 3.32 We will use the information provided to assess compliance with the requirements.
+This includes consideration of a provider's view that they are exempt from the requirements, or their decision to count individual episodes of a series as individual titles for the purposes of calculating share of European Works. - 3.33 Where we have concerns that a provider has contravened or is contravening their obligations, we have powers to open an investigation, to issue an enforcement notification and, where appropriate, to impose a financial penalty that is proportionate to the contravention and not exceeding 5% of annual turnover or £250,000 (whichever is the greater amount).
+We will generally seek to work with providers to secure compliance, but this will not fetter our discretion to use our enforcement powers if we judge appropriate. - 3.34 Any investigation opened into compliance with these requirements would follow Ofcom's procedures for investigating breaches of rules for on demand programme services. - 3.35 If, following investigation, Ofcom finds that an ODPS provider has seriously, deliberately, repeatedly or recklessly breached a relevant requirement Ofcom can consider the imposition of a statutory sanction.
+In such circumstances, we would follow Ofcom's procedures for the consideration of statutory sanctions arising in the context of ondemand programme services.